suchard-group/MassiveMDS/README.md

 MassiveMDS facilitates fast Bayesian MDS through GPU, multi-core CPU, and SIMD vectorization powered implementations of the Hamiltonian Monte Carlo algorithm.
 The package may be built either as a standalone library or as an R package relying on Rcpp.

 GPU capabilities for either build require installation of OpenCL computing framework.
-See section **Miscellanea: OpenCL** below.
+See section **Configurations** below.

 # R package